ShinhwanKang/BeGin/docs/000/tutorial.rst

 Currently, BeGin supports the following event functions.
 Note that implementing each event function is optional.
 If the user-defined functions is not provided, Trainer performs training and evaluation with the corresponding basic pre-implemented operations.
 See :ref:`CCC` for the detailed arguments and role of the event functions.

 - :func:`initTraining`: This function is called only once, when the training procedure begins.
 - :func:`prepareLoader': This function is called once for each task when generating dataloaders for train/validation/test.
+Given dataset for each task, it should return dataloaders for training, validation, and test.
-- :func:`processBeforeTraining': This function is called once for each task, right after .
+- :func:`processBeforeTraining': This function is called once for each task, right after the :func:`prepareLoader' event function.
 - :func:`processTrainIteration`: This function is called once for every training iteration.
+When the current batched inputs, model, and optimizer are given, it should perform single training iteration and return the information or outcome during the iteration.
+  - :func:`_model_inference`: This function is called for every inference step in the training procedure.
+  - :func:`_before_inference`: This function is called right after the :func:`_model_inference`.
+  - :func:`_after_inference`: This function is called right after the :func:`_model_inference`.

-- :func:`processEvalIteration`: This function is called once for every training iteration.
+- :func:`processEvalIteration`: This function is called once for every evaulation iteration.